xianchaoxiu/DRNN/README.md

 # Dual Recurrent Neural Network (DRNN)

-The code in this toolbox implements the "A New End-to-End Monitoring Framework for Nonlinear Dynamic Processes with Unknown Noise Statistics".
+The code in this toolbox implements "A New End-to-End Monitoring Framework for Nonlinear Dynamic Processes with Unknown Noise Statistics".

 ### Quick Testing